zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/12-sinhala-google.md

 He expresses and practices his views.
 The world is great, this is it The truth is, everything else is empty.
 Declares, but the world is blessed (here (3-6) Paragraph 1 (ii) must be applied) The animal does not rise from the dead.
 No, not at all The truth is that everything else is empty.
 And practice.
-“Talented people are meritologists Talents, pundits, steadfast theorists, theorists, causalists, characterists Rationalism is positionalism.
+"Talented people are meritologists Talents, pundits, steadfast theorists, theorists, causalists, characterists Rationalism is positionalism.